gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 ---

-## QBism — The Radical Subjectivist Turn
+## QBism: The Radical Subjectivist Turn

 More recently, **QBism** (Quantum Bayesianism, Fuchs, Mermin, Schack) has proposed something even more radical than Copenhagen:

 The wavefunction is not a property of the world.
-It is an agent's **personal probability assignment** — a tool for navigating experience, not a description of reality.
+It is an agent's **personal probability assignment**, a tool for navigating experience, not a description of reality.

 When a wavefunction collapses, nothing physical happens.
 An agent simply updates their beliefs upon receiving new information.
-The Born rule is a normative rule for rational belief — like Bayesian probability, not like Newton's laws.
+The Born rule is a normative rule for rational belief, like Bayesian probability, not like Newton's laws.

 QBism dissolves the measurement problem by denying that quantum mechanics describes an observer-independent reality.

-This is philosophically provocative and experimentally empty — QBism makes no predictions that differ from standard quantum mechanics.
+This is philosophically provocative and experimentally empty:
+QBism makes no predictions that differ from standard quantum mechanics.

 Whether that is a virtue or a vice depends on